Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Happiness isn’t just a state of mind.
 It affects your overall health.
-Linda Halbrook, M.D., a family practice physician on the medical staff at Baylor Regional Medical Center at Plano, explains that when we’re happy, levels of serotonin—the main “happiness” hormone—are optimal, and our other neurotransmitters are functioning well.
+Linda Halbrook, MD, a family practice physician on the medical staff at Baylor Scott & White Medical Center - Plano, explains that when we’re happy, levels of serotonin—the main “happiness” hormone—are optimal, and our other neurotransmitters are functioning well.

 “Being happy helps create proper homeostasis—or balance—of all the organ systems,” Dr. Halbrook says.
 “These neurotransmitters help regulate heart rate, blood pressure and body temperature; support the immune system; and favorably affect the gastrointestinal system.
 Plus, serotonin affects sleep, which is restorative.”